 - The work will be performed under the supervision of a licensed attorney

 - The attorney is performing the work either as public service (government agencies or offices), public interest (legal services and other nonprofits), or pro bono (law firms handling non-fee generating matters that the firm takes on a pro bono basis not expecting to receive payment for the services it provides)

 - The student will not receive payment or academic credit for the work

-Traditional online job search resources geared toward public interest positions that may satisfy the Pro Bono Program, include:
+Traditional online job search resources geared toward public interest positions that may satisfy the Pro Bono Program include:

 Other sources include the Massachusetts Bar Association’s online Pro Bono Opportunities Guide, which allows students to search for placements by county and practice area.
 Similarly, students can search the Massachusetts Service Alliance’s Connect and Serve website for placements that seek volunteers with legal skills.

-Additionally the Career Services Office maintains a comprehensive listing of nationwide government and public interest organizations, organized by state, at which students may find suitable placements.
+The Career Services Office maintains a comprehensive listing of nationwide government and public interest organizations, organized by state, at which students may find suitable placements.

 Pro Bono Placement Help

 Students are always welcome to visit the Career Services Office for additional guidance on securing acceptable pro bono placements.

 During the school year students can learn about specific opportunities that satisfy the Pro Bono Program at the Pro Bono Program Volunteer Fair, through the On Campus Summer Interviewing Program, as well as from announcements by law school staff and faculty of special projects.